 Maybe your bedroom is spacious, but your teen or preteen’s room is tiny.
 No problem — many teens prefer a bright bedroom anyway, so use the same tips to create a cheerfully bright teen bedroom that doesn’t feel small at all.
 The bedroom shown here is another where bright color pops against an otherwise classic, soft bedroom color scheme of blue and white.
 Notice how the super-bright bedding and armchair match perfectly, despite different patterns, because their colors are the same.
 And notice the great storage ideas for a teen’s small bedroom — the nightstands are built right into the headboard, and the dresser has a built-in jewelry box.Continue to 9 of 9 below.

 09 of 09

 Bright and Happy Girls' Bedroom

-If you have sisters sharing a tiny bedroom, you can make the space feel larger by going bright with matching bedding, and then balancing the look with bright window treatments and another colorful major piece of furniture, such as a footboard, dresser or armchair as shown here.
-What little girl – or big girl, for that matter – wouldn’t love this feminine, pretty room with the pink and orange floral bedding, bright shams, matching armchair and gingham curtains?
-There’s a lot going on in this small space, but because the color scheme is controlled, the patterns match and the walls and floor are neutral, it all works.
+If you have sisters sharing a tiny bedroom, you can make the space feel larger by going bright with matching bedding, and then balancing the look with bright window treatments and another major colorful piece of furniture, such as a footboard, dresser or armchair as shown here.
+What little girl — or big girl, for that matter — wouldn’t love this feminine, pretty room with the pink and orange floral bedding, bright shams, matching armchair and gingham curtains?
+A lot is going on in this small space, but because the color scheme is controlled, the patterns match and the walls and floor are neutral, it all works.